zzzprojects/learn-orm/tutorials/csharp-tutorial/delegates.md

 delegate1("You are learning Delegates.");
 ```

-Once a delegate is instantiated, a method call made to the delegate is pass by the delegate to that method.
+Once a delegate is instantiated, a method call made to the delegate is passed by the delegate to that method.
 Let's run the above code and you will see the following output.

 ```csharp
 This is a C# Tutorial.